 The very first Pearly King is accepted to have been Henry Croft, an orphan and street sweeper.
 In the mid- to late 1870s Croft completely covered his suit in mother-of-pearl buttons, creating the first pearly ‘smother’ suit.
 He did this to draw attention to himself when collecting money for orphanages and hospitals and so the pearly mission to support charitable organisations was born.

 Following Henry Croft's example, pearlies sew buttons onto their own garments.
 Buttons are sewn into patterns, words and symbols, which often have specific meanings.
 A heart means charity and a wheel is the circle of life.
-On display in the museum is the suit of the Pearly King of Islington, Fred Bliss, which features playing cards on the jacket illustrating that life is a gamble.
+In the museum's collection is the suit of the Pearly King of Islington, Fred Bliss, which features playing cards on the jacket illustrating that life is a gamble.
 It also has donkeys, vital in pulling the costermonger’s cart to market.

 Costermongers were market and street traders who sold fruit, vegetables, fish and other produce from a cart or stall in the street.
 They were said to have sewn mother-of-pearl buttons on to their clothes to distinguish themselves; a line down outside seam of their trouser legs from knee to ankle as well as on the flaps of their jacket pockets.
 It was a tradition for each coster community in London to elect a leader, or ‘King’ to organize them, keep the peace and stand up for their rights with authorities.
 Henry possibly drew on this tradition when he used the term ‘Pearly King’ .